augi/gradle-docker-java/README.md

-        baseImage = 'my-org/our-base-image:1.2.3' // default: automatically choosed the best based on current Docker platform and Java version javaVersion = JavaVersion.VERSION_1_8 // Java version used to choose appropriate base Docker image; default: project.targetCompatibility dockerfileLines = ['RUN apt-get ...'] // additional lines to include to Dockerfile; default: empty dockerBuildDirectory = project.file('my-directory') // directory where Dockerfile is created; default: "$buildDir/dockerJava"
+        baseImage = 'my-org/our-base-image:1.2.3' // default: automatically choosed the best based on current Docker platform and Java version javaVersion = JavaVersion.VERSION_1_8 // Java version used to choose appropriate base Docker image; default: project.targetCompatibility dockerfileLines = ['RUN apt-get ...'] // additional lines to include to Dockerfile; default: empty arguments = ['--server'] // arguments to be passed to your application; default: empty dockerBuildDirectory = project.file('my-directory') // directory where Dockerfile is created; default: "$buildDir/dockerJava"
         // username and password are used if the Docker Registry requires credentials for pushing username = 'registry-username'